putitsimply/christian-bible-explained/judges.md

 Judges is a warning story.
 It shows how a community can fall apart when people forget their responsibilities to God and to each other, and it also shows that help and rescue can still come, even in a messy time.

+The book also quietly sets up the next part of the Bible[^gl_bible]’s story.
+By the end, the repeated chaos makes readers ask what kind of leadership could create stability and justice, which leads into the stories about kings in Samuel.

 [^gl_israel]: Israel can mean the people, land, or a kingdom; Israelites are the people. ([Glossary](glossary.md#israel))

 [^gl_god]: The main divine being in Judaism and Christianity. ([Glossary](glossary.md#god))

 [^gl_prophet]: A person who speaks messages they believe come from God. ([Glossary](glossary.md#prophet))

+[^gl_bible]: Christian sacred writings: many books and types of writing. ([Glossary](glossary.md#bible))